Cycles Peugeot: Production bicycles

-Factory and production changes
+Factory and production changes (1974-2000)

 In 1974, Cycles Peugeot acquired the factory of Romilly-sur-Seine, which was converted to produce bicycles.
 In 1978, Procycle Group of Canada signed an agreement to manufacture and distribute Peugeots in Canada, while French-built Peugeots continued to be sold in the US.

 During the bicycle sales 'boom' of 1972-75, Peugeot sales increased dramatically.
 Aided by the racing heritage of the brand, demand for low- and mid-level Peugeot sport/touring or "ten speed" bicycles surged, particularly in the United States, and frequently exceeded supply.
 The aging Peugeot factory had difficulty supplying sufficient bicycles, and quality control occasionally suffered.
 Peugeot's reliance on French part suppliers began to impact sales after it became clear that Japanese firms were able to supply derailleurs and other components using more advanced designs and superior quality.
 By the mid-1980s, Peugeot bicycles had begun utilizing Japanese derailleurs on some of their lower end models.

 By 1983, ProCycle was exporting Canadian-made Peugeots to the U.S.

 In 1987, Cycles Peugeot merged with AOP (Acier et Outillages Peugeot) to form ECIA (Equipment et Composants pour I'Industrie Automobile), and the Romilly factory began producing all Peugeot bicycles.
 That same year, ProCycle of Canada acquired rights to distribute French-made Peugeots.
 In 1990, Cycles Peugeot sold the North American rights to market bicycles under the Peugeot name to the Canadian firm ProCycle.

 In 2001, ProCycle discontinued the Peugeot bicycle brand.
 In Europe, the license to produce Peugeot-branded bicycles was granted to Cycleurope, a company making bicycles under different names.
 The licence was not renewed in 2004, though production of bicycles for export continued for another year.

-Today
+21st century

 As of 2011 Peugeot-branded cycles are sold in Bulgaria, Denmark, France, Germany, Greece, Japan, Switzerland, Poland, Canada and Turkey.

 The license to manufacture Peugeot branded bicycles was first granted to Cycleurope in 1992, but was not renewed in 2004.
 A new license to manufacture and to distribute worldwide was again granted in 2010 and the brand was revamped and relaunched in 2011.